 As a leisure activity, hiking in Portugal has become much more popular in the last few years.
 When I first moved here, it was mainly foreigners who went for long walks just for fun.
 Nowadays, there are more Portuguese hikers out and about and lots of visitors are keen to get off the beaten track and enjoy the natural beauty of Portugal on foot.

 Going for a walk in the countryside is one of my absolute favourite things to do so over the years I’ve been on countless hiking trails in Portugal.

-These range from gentle riverside strolls and short yet remarkable levada walks in Madeira to epic multi-day hikes such as the Portuguese Camino de Santiago and week-long walking holidays in the Douro wine region, along the Atlantic Coast or through the mountainous Peneda-Gerês National Park.
+These range from gentle riverside strolls and short yet remarkable levada walks in Madeira to epic multi-day hikes such as the Portuguese Camino de Santiago and week-long walking holidays in the Douro wine region, the Côa Valley Archaeological Park with it’s Paleolithic rock art, along the Atlantic Coast or through the mountainous Peneda-Gerês National Park.

 Portuguese landscapes are varied and beautiful so whatever type of scenery and terrain appeals to you, you’ll find it here, either on the mainland or the Madeira or Azores islands.